Aaron Freed’s Discography

 original compositions & arrangements of music by Alexander Seropian, Tom Worth, Brian Boyko, Genesis,

-I’ve had an incredibly prolific year, so I selected some of my favourite music I’ve made since 2014 for the sake of people who have no idea where to start.
+I had an incredibly prolific 2023, so I selected some of my favourite music I’d made since 2014 for the sake of people who have no idea where to start.
 I tried to provide a representative overview, so there’s a lot of stylistic variation.
 The fact that the average track length is over ten minutes is the only thing that isn’t entirely representative, but it also feels appropriate somehow.

 I first released this collection on 2023-09-08, featuring detailed liner notes with my commentary on each track.
 At the time, it featured eight tracks that lasted 1:18:19, which fit on a single redbook audio CD, but after I revised several movements I’d included on it, I updated Selected Works to match, raising its length well past a redbook CD’s 80-minute limit.